yogi-dad/universal-css-animations/readme.md

 Import the css-animate function:

 ```
-import { cssAnimate } from 'css-animations-lib';
+import { cssAnimate } from 'universal-css-animations';
 ```

 Apply an animation to a React component:

 ```
 import {useRef, useState} from 'react'
-import useCssAnimate from 'css-animations/react';
+import useCssAnimate from 'universal-css-animations/react';
 import "./App.css"
 function App() {
     const elementRef = useRef();